bedangSen/Wireshark-Packet-Analysis/README.md

 * Choose the `Data Science` option and click `Create Project`.

-* Name your project, select the Cloud Object Storage service instance and click `Create`
+* Name your project, select the Cloud Object Storage service instance and click `Create`.

-## 1. Import notebook to Watson Studio
+## 1. Import notebook to Watson Studio Project

 * Create a **New Notebook**.

-* Import the notebook found in this repository
+* Import the notebook found in this repository.

 * Give a name to the notebook and select a `Python 3.5` runtime environment, then click `Create`.

+## 1. Import dataset to Watson Studio Project

+* Click on `Add to Project` and select `Data`.

+* A panel should appear on the right where you can drag and drop your data assets.

+* Download the Packet file from the repository and drag and drop it onto the panel.

+* You can now use it in your Watson notebook.

 ## 6. Follow the steps in the notebook

-The steps in the notebook should allow you to understand how to download the dataset, create a model that uses Naive Bayes Classification and then visualize it using a Confusion Matrix and Heat map.

-Finally you should be able to test the model and check it's accuracy.

 ## Resources
 + [Unofficial guide to using Scapy](https://theitgeekchronicles.files.wordpress.com/2012/05/scapyguide1.pdf)